 A priest represents the Church's teaching and tradition, sensitive to God's presence in His people and His movement in their history.
 A priest serves the community where he is ordained and the universal Catholic Church, one holy, catholic, and apostolic.

-The mission of St. Patrick's Seminary & University is to prepare priests according to the mind of Christ and the needs of the Church in our present day.
-There are many aspects to this formation: personnal, social, spiritual, intellectual, and pastoral.
-The priest must ever see himself dependant on God for his life and existence, for his vocation and his priestly ministry in Christ.
-The Latin phrase of Father Olier, founder of the Society of Sulpice, expresses what must be an essential part of the priest's life: Vivere summe Deo in Christo Iesu, "To live above all for God in Christ Jesus."
+The mission of St. Patrick's Seminary is to prepare priests according to the teachings of Christ and the needs of the Church.
+This formation has many aspects: personal, social, spiritual, intellectual, and pastoral.
+The priest must always depend on God for his life, existence, vocation, and church ministry.
+The Latin phrase of Father Olier, founder of the Society of Sulpice, expresses what must be an essential part of the priest's life: Vivere Summe Deo in Christo Iesu, "To live above all for God in Christ Jesus."

 St. Patrick's encourages seminarians to be active and proactive in their years of formation; the seminary invites seminarians to take full and final responsibility for their growth – human, spiritual, intellectual, and pastoral growth during their priestly formation.